Hiking for Beginners: 10 Tips to Start Exploring

 Some popular hiking trails can get pretty crowded, especially during holidays and tourist times of the year.
 Do your research before making plans to see if it’s the right time to go.
 If you plan to go during the busy season, try and get there earlier in the day to beat the crowds.

 The time of day you choose will also affect your comfort level.
 The way you need to dress for a 2-hour hike in the desert at 5 am is going to look a lot different than one at noon.
+Keep this in mind especially if you plan for hiking while on a road trip.
+Your timing will be everything.

 10. Do a Little Prep Work